amazon-archives/aws-appsync-chat-starter-react/README.md

    amplify publish
    ```

-3. If you are deploying a CloudFront distribuiton, be mindful it needs to be replicated across all points of presence globally and it might take up to 15 minutes to do so.
+3. If you are deploying a CloudFront distribution, be mindful it needs to be replicated across all points of presence globally and it might take up to 15 minutes to do so.

 4. Access your public ChatQL application using the S3 Website Endpoint URL or the CloudFront URL returned by the `amplify publish` command.
 Share the link with friends, sign up some users, and start creating conversations, uploading images, translating, executing text-to-speech in different languages, performing sentiment analysis and exchanging messages.
 Be mindful PWAs require SSL, in order to test PWA functionality access the CloudFront URL (HTTPS) from a mobile device and add the site to the mobile home screen.